 Hazardous materials (Hazmat) services

-During 2015/16 FRNSW responded to 15,621 hazardous material (hazmat) incidents.
-Under the Fire Brigades Act 1989 FRNSW is responsible for protecting 100% of the people, property and environment of NSW from chemical, biological and radiological (CBR) hazards.
+FRNSW responded to 15,541 hazardous material (hazmat) incidents in 2016/17.
+Under the Fire Brigades Act 1989, FRNSW is responsible for protecting 100% of the people, property and environment of NSW from chemical, biological and radiological (CBR) hazards.
 These may range from industrial accidents through to deliberate acts of terrorism.
-FRNSW continued to work with industry groups to minimise the impact of hazmat incidents on the public, including working with the national bulk tanker industry to increase awareness of FRNSW response and recovery role during a bulk tanker incident.

 All fire stations are equipped with trained personnel and resources for dealing with hazmat incidents.
 Each fire station receives hazardous materials awareness training and equipment to combat minor spills of hydrocarbons, gas leaks and emergency decontamination procedures.
 FRNSW has four specialist Hazardous Materials Response Units which have advanced capabilities in detection of toxic industrial chemicals, volatile substances and chemical warfare agents.